New Post Screen

 - Pending Review – The post has been submitted by a Contributor.
 It must be published by an Editor or Administrator before it is visible to blog readers.

-- Scheduled – When the post’s timestamp is set in the future for automatic publishing.
+- Scheduled – The post’s timestamp is set in the future, and it will publish at that time.
 See Schedule a Post for more information.

 Tags and Categories

-Tags and categories allow you to group your posts together and take advantage of the WordPress.com Reader, which allows people to browse all posts by tag, to connect with the WordPress.com community.
-To add a tag or category, put your cursor into the appropriate box, type in a word or phrase, and hit the enter/return key on yoru keyboard.
+Tags and categories allow you to group your posts together and take advantage of the WordPress.com Reader, which lets people browse all public posts on WordPress.com by tag.
+To add a category, click “Add a New Category.”
+To add a tag, put your cursor in the box under “Tags,” type in your tag, and press the enter/return key on your keyboard.

 Click Set featured image and follow the on-screen prompts to upload an image or select an image already in your media library as the post’s featured image.
 To learn more about featured images and why you might want to use them, visit the Featured Images support page.